Michael Dezer: Biography

 Starting in 1985, he purchased as much ocean-front land in Sunny Isles Beach as he could, much of which was old motels.
 In partnership with Donald Trump, he developed properties there including the $900 million Trump Towers, the $600 million Trump Grande Ocean Resort and Residences, and the $166 million Trump International Hotel and Tower.

 Dezer is also the landlord of the luxury auto retailer Manhattan Motorcars.

+Criminal probe

+In May 2017, Brazilian Federal Police launched "Operation Miami Connection" to shut down a money laundering scheme it accused Dezer Properties of being involved in.
+Dezer Properties is behind the Porsche Design Towers Brava, a luxury condominium to open in 2022 that is being marketed to foreigners in Praia Brava on Santa Catarina Island in Brazil.
+The Brazilian authorities alleged that a contractor laundered more than R$12 million (US$4 million) through Dezer Properties as "licensing fees" paid to Porsche SE.
+According to Brazilian media, the FBI and the Brazilian federal police are cooperating on the investigation, which involves three businessmen from the United States and Germany.

 Personal life

 Family

 Dezer is Jewish, of Russian descent.
 He is married to fellow Israeli Neomi (née Kerekes) and has three children: daughters Leslie Dezer Salmon (born 1970) and Estee Dezer Gurwitz (born 1978); and son Gil Dezer (born 1975).
 All his children participate in the family business.
 Gil Dezer, also a car collector, developed the 60-story Porsche Design Tower in Sunny Isles Beach.

 Car collection

 Dezer collects cars and displays over 1,000 cars from his collection in the Miami Auto Museum in North Miami, Florida.
 The collection has diverse types of cars including European and American classic cars, microcars, movie cars, supercars, and military vehicles.
 He also has motorcycles, scooters, bicycles and the largest collection of Vespas displayed at the museum.
 He launched 2 outposts of his main Miami Auto Museum.
 In 2014, he opened the Hollywood Cars Museum in Las Vegas by partnering with classic and exotic car dealer Hot Rod City to display more than 100 cars from movies, TV shows and videos.
 In 2016, he spent $3.6 million on a space in Xtreme Action Park in Fort Lauderdale to open the second outpost of his main museum to display about 200 cars.